jeffreysbrother/nlk-css-best-practices/README.md

 ###stuff to include, maybe

 * relevant class and id names
+* avoid redundant code, unnecessary overrides, and an excessive number of font sizes
 * liberal, but not excessive, comments (aim for increased clarity...not clutter)
 * reference to JIRA ticket numbers where helpful
 * updated Table of Contents